x0byte/tkinter_gui_calculator/README.md

 Features

-  1) Basic Arithmetic: Perform addition, subtraction, multiplication, and division.
+  1) Basic Arithmetic: Perform addition, subtraction, multiplication, division and power.
   2) Clear Button: Reset the display to start new calculations.
   3) Shows the history of calculations